LanceStat/LUC-PredictiveF21/README.md

 # LUC-PredictiveF21

-# Various projects and alaysis from class
+## Final projects from class
+ + Predicting if it will rain tomorrow in Australia
+ + Predicting prices of Airbnbs in NYC